Danzelot/trulle-quiz/quiz.md

 ---

+## What do the different colours of a light house mean?

+---

+## Which lights are legally required for a kayak in the dark?

+---

-## How many different course lines/categories do exist in 2023?
+## Which seakayaking courses do exist in the Norwegian paddle association?